lcsouzamenezes/stackbeam/Security.md

 ## Reporting a Bug

-The ZeroCrash team and community take all security bugs in ZeroCrash seriously.
+The StackBeam team and community take all security bugs in StackBeam seriously.
-Thank you for improving the security of ZeroCrash.
+Thank you for improving the security of StackBeam.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.